 Instructions

 - In a large bowl, whip the pata kūteretere (softened butter), puehu huka (icing sugar), tote (salt), wanira (vanilla) and kiri rēmana (lemon zest).
-Do this for 5 minutes on high until the mixture is pale in colour and fluffy.
+Do this for 5 minutes on high until the mixture is pale in colour and fluffy in texture.

-- Add the puehu kānga (cornflour) and plain flour (puehu parāoa noa) to the butter mixture and rub it together with your hands until a dough forms.
-Don't knead it too much, just do it until it comes together.
+- Add the puehu kānga (cornflour) and plain flour (puehu parāoa noa) to the butter mixture.
+Rub it together with your hands until a dough forms.
+Don't knead it too much here, just do it until it comes together.

 - Place the dough in-between two large pieces of rautunu (baking paper).
 Roll it out until dough is approximately 0.5cm thick.